sangdon/sangdon.github.io/_pages/research.md

 research interest focuses on designing safe and secure AI systems by understanding from theory to implementation and applications for Computer Security, Computer Vision, Natural Language Processing, and Cyber-Physical Systems, including Robotics.
-In particular, I'm currently interested in the following questions but open to broader topics.
+In particular, I'm currently interested in the following questions but very open to broader topics.

 <i class="fa-solid fa-circle-question"></i> *Can we rigorously quantify the uncertainty of AI models, e.g., Large Language Models (LLMs) or drones, under distribution shift and adversarial manipulation?*
    Quantified uncertainty of AI models' predictions provides a basis of the trust on predictions.